 both now and forever.“

-Psalm 11:1-7 — A Psalm for protection from the wicked.
+Psalm 11:1-7 is a Psalm for protection from the wicked.

-The Psalmist avows his confidence in the Lord in the face of fear and persecution.
-The foundation for his confidence is rooted in God’s supreme dominion; His watchful care of His people and hatred for the wicked.
-God is a God of love and righteousness, and as you trust in Him rest assured of His protection of you.
+The Psalmist avows his confidence in the Lord in the face of gut-wrenching fear and persecution.
+The foundation for his confidence is rooted in God’s supreme dominion — His watchful care of His people and hatred for the wicked.
+God is a God of love and righteousness and, as you trust in Him, rest assured of His protection of you.

 “In the Lord I take refuge…